 - Points programs

-By adapting your business towards these trends you’ll be setting yourself up for a strong position in the small business market in South Africa.
+By adapting your business towards trends like the SnapScan Wallet and search advertising, you’ll be setting yourself up for a strong position in the small business market in South Africa.
 While the pandemic and all its effects are still with us, you’ll open your business up to the adaptability required in the current climate.